AzureCosmosDB/iot-solution-accelerator/README.md

 The term *NoSQL* refers to data stores that do not use SQL for queries, and instead use other programming languages and constructs to query the data.
 In practice, "NoSQL" means "non-relational database," even though many of these databases do support SQL-compatible queries.
 However, the underlying query execution strategy is usually very different from the way a traditional RDBMS would execute the same SQL query.

-The following sections describe the major categories of non-relational or NoSQL database.

 #### Document data stores

 A document data store manages a set of named string fields and object data values in an entity referred to as a *document*.
 These data stores typically store data in the form of JSON documents.
 Each field value could be a scalar item, such as a number, or a compound element, such as a list or a parent-child collection.
 The data in the fields of a document can be encoded in a variety of ways, including XML, YAML, JSON, BSON, or even stored as plain text.
 The fields within documents are exposed to the storage management system, enabling an application to query and filter data by using the values in these fields.